Is FUT Outdated as a Hair Transplant Technique?

 What distinguishes FUT is its capacity to harvest a substantial number of grafts while preserving the donor area for potential future use.
 These individual hair follicular units are meticulously separated under high-magnification microscopes, ensuring a high graft survival rate.

-Intriguingly, FUT can be combined with beard or body hair transplantation to obtain an even larger number of grafts in a single session.
+Intriguingly, FUT can be combined with beard hair transplant or body hair transplant to obtain an even larger number of grafts in a single session.
 This flexibility means that a patient who has undergone FUT can opt for another FUT or FUE hair transplant in the future if needed.

 Despite its many advantages and lack of disadvantages, FUT has been met with skepticism by some.
 There are prevalent myths circulating about FUT in the market, primarily stemming from a lack of appropriate surgical skills and training among certain surgeons and clinics offering hair transplants.